bromite/bromite/FAQ.md

 Bromite favors user freedom in software choice: the device is yours so you get to choose which software to run on it, end of the story.

 ## Is Bromite on F-Droid?
-It is not on the official F-Droid repository and there are no (more) plans to submit it.
+It is not on the official F-Droid repository yet due to the resources needed to compile Chromium builds (see https://gitlab.com/fdroid/rfp/-/issues/378).

-You can use F-Droid client to install and receive updates via [the official Bromite F-Droid repository](https://www.bromite.org/fdroid).
+You can use the F-Droid client to install and receive updates via [the official Bromite F-Droid repository](https://www.bromite.org/fdroid).

 ## Does Bromite support WebRTC?
 Yes, since version 69.
 While the desktop version of Chromium has an option to disable it (video/audio site settings), the Android version cannot.